FKnottenbelt/LS_120/OOP_design/flexible_interfaces.md

 Demeters Law is a set of coding rules that results in loosly coupled objects.
-It restricts the set of object to which a method may send messages; it prohibits routing a message to a third obje t via a second object of a differnt type.
+It restricts the set of object to which a method may send messages; it prohibits routing a message to a third object via a second object of a differnt type.
 "Only talk to your immediate neighbours / use ony one dot".

 If you find yourself breaking Demeter, go back to a message based